neilm-fourjs/ipodTree/README.md

 # A Tree and XML handling Demo
-You can build using the GeneroStudio project file ipodTree.4pw

 This demos also uses the g2_lib for the library code, so make sure to also check that out.

-On Linux you can use the makefile to build and run using the ipodTree.4pw
+You can build using the GeneroStudio project file or on Linux you can use the makefile ( which will use the GeneroStudio project file )

 # Building:
 Set the Genero Environment then: